Ledlenser: History

 In January 2011 Leatherman Inc., Portland / Oregon (USA) took over the majority stake in Zweibrüder Optoelectronics GmbH, at the same time the company name changed to Zweibrüder Optoelectronics GmbH & Co.
 KG.
 Since 21 December 2017 the company name has been Ledlenser GmbH & Co.
-KG.
+KG.Since then, the respective name Zweibrüder is not associated with Ledlenser anymore.

 On 6 December 2018, the company was sold by Leatherman Tool Group Inc. to several shareholders, in particular AFINUM Achte Beteiligungsgesellschaft mbH & Co.
 KG, which holds the majority shares.
 Additionally, other shares are owned by INVISION and the Ledlenser management team.

-Ledlenser has its own offices in Italy (Led Lenser Italia Srl), Switzerland (Led Lenser Swiss GmbH), Japan (Led Lenser Japan, Inc.) and the United States (Ledlenser, Inc.).
-In the United Kingdom Ledlenser is exclusively distributed by Ledco Ltd. from a headquarters in Sunninghill, Berkshire.

-Production is handled by the 100% subsidiary, Ledlenser Corporation Ltd. in Yangjiang, a district-free city on the Chinese south coast in the province of Guangdong In January 2019, around 800 employees worked there.
+Production is handled by the 100% subsidiary, Ledlenser Corporation Ltd. in Yangjiang, a district-free city on the Chinese south coast in the province of Guangdong.
+As of January 2019, around 800 employees worked there.

 Products

 In addition to flashlights, headlamps, key lights and living room lights, the Ledlenser product range also includes explosion-proof lamps, diving lamps, and lamps that are tailored to the needs of fire brigade, rescue services, police and special units.